MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cbasefilter--cbasefilter.md

 ## <a name="remarks"></a>Osservazioni

-Arrestare sempre il filtro prima di eliminarlo.
+Arrestare sempre il filtro prima di eliminare il filtro.

 ## <a name="requirements"></a>Requisiti